bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 ???

-Let's go over each of the changes we made.
-There are a couple of variations on how you could have exported `drawMeme`, but either way, you'll want to `require` the canvas and jquery files from `main.js`

-We also replaced the 3 script tags in our HTML with our output bundle, and have given ourselves our first `build` command in package.json
+...and have given ourselves our first `build` command in package.json

 The only thing left is the basic webpack configuration...

 ---

-# Exercise 01 Answer Overview (2)
+# Exercise 1 Answer: Webpack configuration

 **`webpack.config.js`**: Basic setup:
 ```js